Canadian-Wildlife-Federation/Documentation/docs/source/index.rst

 -----

-Welcome to the CABD documentation site!
+Welcome to the Canadian Aquatic Barriers Database (CABD) documentation site!
+The CABD is developed and maintained by the Canadian Wildlife Federation.

 .. note::
    The CABD project is under active development.